 The map shows Sudan, formerly Africa's largest country by land area.
 The country split into two parts in 2011.
 Sudan, officially the Republic of the Sudan, with a predominantly Arab population and South Sudan, officially the Republic of South Sudan, with a population of about 8 million people of mainly African ethnic origin (Dinka, Nuer, Karo and other Nilotic tribes).
 Before the partition, South Sudan was an autonomous region in Sudan.

-In January 2011 Southern Sudan held an independence referendum on whether the region should remain a part of Sudan or become independent.
-An overwhelming majority of 98.83% voting in favor of independence.
+In January 2011, Southern Sudan held an independence referendum on whether the region should remain a part of Sudan or become independent.
+An overwhelming majority of almost 99% voted in favor of independence.
 The capital of South Sudan is Juba.

-The Republic of the Sudan is located in north-eastern Africa between Egypt and Eritrea, bordering the Red Sea in north east.
+The Republic of the Sudan is located between Egypt and Eritrea in northeastern Africa, bordering the Red Sea in the northeast.

-With an area of today 1,886,068 km², Sudan is the 16th largest country in the world, more than five times the size of Germany, or slightly less than one-fifth the size of the USA.
+With an area of 1,886,068 km², Sudan is the 16th largest country in the world; compared, it is more than five times the size of Germany or slightly less than three times the size of Texas.

 Political Map of Sudan

 The map shows Sudan and surrounding countries with international borders, the national

 capital Khartoum, state capitals, major cities, main roads, railroads, and major airports.